S3 method for class 'SpatRaster'

 SpatRaster

-The resulting tibble includes the coordinates on the columns x, y.
-The values of each layer are included as additional columns named as per the name of the layer on the SpatRaster.
+The resulting tibble includes coordinates in the x and y columns.
+The values of each layer are added as extra columns using the layer names from the SpatRaster.

 The CRS of the SpatRaster can be retrieved with attr(tidySpatRaster, "crs").

-It is possible to convert the tidy object onto a SpatRaster again with as_spatraster().
+You can convert the tidy object back to a SpatRaster with as_spatraster().

-When pivot = TRUE the SpatRaster is provided in a "long" format (see tidyr::pivot_longer()).
-The tidy object would have the following columns:
+When pivot = TRUE, the SpatRaster is returned in long format (see tidyr::pivot_longer()).
+The tidy object has the following columns:

-• x,y: Coordinates (center) of the cell on the corresponding CRS.
+• x, y: Coordinates of the cell centre in the corresponding CRS.

-• lyr: Indicating the name of the SpatRaster layer of value.
+• lyr: Name of the SpatRaster layer associated with value.

-• value: The value of the SpatRaster in the corresponding lyr.
+• value: Cell value for the corresponding lyr.

-This option may be useful when using several geom_* and for faceting.
+This option can be useful when combining several geom_* layers or when faceting.

 SpatVector, SpatGraticule and SpatExtent

-Return a sf object than can be used with ggplot2::geom_sf().
+Returns an sf object that can be used with ggplot2::geom_sf().

 Examples